 He is a former NYPD police lieutenant, where he investigated robbery, narcotics, internal affairs, and fine art theft cases.

 When Ron transitioned to writing and private investigations, he was the NYPD liaison to the NYC fine arts community (i.e., museums, auction houses, galleries) and law enforcement (i.e., FBI, Homeland Security Investigations, NYPD Detective Division.)

-Ron has since coordinated the private investigation of international fraud and money laundering cases, as well as IP related investigations and research involving the four pillars of IP: copyright, patents, trademarks and trade secrets.
+As a private investigations consultant, he had the opportunity to coordinate international fraud and money laundering investigations, as well as IP-related infringement cases involving the four pillars of IP: copyright, patents, trademarks, and trade secrets.

-Ron is a graduate of the FBI National Academy and earned a B.A. in Government and Public Administration from John Jay College of Criminal Justice in Manhattan.
-He is certified by the Interpol IP Crime Investigators College as a “Transnational and Organized Crime” IP investigator.
+Ron is a graduate of the FBI National Academy and earned a B.A. in Government and Public Administration from John Jay College in Manhattan, and certified by the Interpol IP Crime Investigators College (IIPCIC) as a “Transnational and Organized Crime” IP investigator.

 - Investigating Intellectual Property (IP) Theft (July 2017)

 - Conducting Background Field Investigations: Multiple PIs in Different States on a Tight Deadline (October 2015)

 - Foster Care Investigations: Parental Locates and Diligent Searches (April 2015)

 - The Science of Justice: A Matter of Opinion (February 2015)